CeIest/Encoding-Projects/Miscellaneous/Sword Art Online - OP & ED collection/readme.md

 Hopefully my future-self will come back here in a year and cringe at these shitty scripts, & will end up updating them.

-(Alicization OPs 1;2, EDs 1;2 scripts aren't available because ◯PMan already did them.)
+(Alicization OPs 1;2, EDs 1;2 as well as Alicization - War of Underworld OP 1 & ED 1 scripts aren't available because ◯PMan already did them.)

 ______________________________________________